La Vie en rose

-"La Vie en rose" (Life in pink); /fr/) is the signature song of popular French singer Édith Piaf, written in 1945, popularized in 1946, and released as a single in 1947.
-The song became very popular in the United States in 1950, when seven versions reached the Billboard charts.
+"La Vie en rose" (Life in pink); /fr/) is the signature song of French singer Édith Piaf, written in 1945, popularized in 1946, and released as a single in 1947.
+The song became popular in the United States in 1950, when seven versions reached the Billboard charts.
 These recordings were made by Tony Martin, Paul Weston, Bing Crosby (recorded 22 June 1950), Ralph Flanagan, Victor Young, Dean Martin, and Louis Armstrong.

-A version in 1977 by Grace Jones was also a successful international hit.
+A version in 1977 by Grace Jones was also an international hit.

 Background and release

-The song's title can be translated as "Life in happy hues", "Life seen through rose-coloured glasses", or "Life in rosy hues"; its literal meaning is "Life in Pink."
+The song's title can be translated as "Life in happy hues", "Life seen through rose-coloured glasses", or "Life in rosy hues"; its literal meaning is "Life in Pink".

 The lyrics of the song were written by Piaf, with music composed by Louiguy, and is registered with SACEM.
 It was probably Robert Chauvigny who completed the music.
-When Piaf suggested to Marguerite Monnot that she sing the piece, the latter rejected "that foolishness."
+When Piaf suggested to Marguerite Monnot that she sing the piece, the latter rejected "that foolishness".
 It was eventually Louiguy who accepted authorship of the music.
 The song was broadcast live before being recorded.
 Piaf offered the song to Marianne Michel, who modified the lyrics slightly, changing "les choses" ("things") for "la vie" ("life").
-In 1943, Piaf had performed at a nightclub/bordello called "La Vie en Rose."
+In 1943, Piaf had performed at a nightclub/bordello called "La Vie en Rose".
 Initially, Piaf's peers and songwriting team did not think the song would be successful, finding it weaker than the rest of her repertoire.
 Heeding their advice, the singer put the song aside, only to change her mind the next year.
 It was performed live in concert for the first time in 1946.
 It became a favorite with audiences.
 "La Vie en rose" was the song that made Piaf internationally famous, its lyrics expressing the joy of finding true love and appealing to those who had endured the hardships of World War II.